claffin/cloudproxy/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The purpose of CloudProxy is to hide your scarpers IP behind the cloud.
+The purpose of CloudProxy is to hide your scrapers IP behind the cloud.
 It allows you to spin up a pool of proxies using popular cloud providers with just an API token.
 No configuration needed.

 CloudProxy exposes an API with the IPs and credentials of the provisioned proxies.